abacusmodeling/abacus-develop/docs/advanced/install.md

 ```

 ## Build with DeePMD-kit

+> Note: This part is only required if you want to load a trained DeeP Potential and run molecular dynamics with that.
+To train the DeeP Potential with DP-GEN, no extra prerequisite is needed and please refer to [this page](http://abacus.deepmodeling.com/en/latest/advanced/interface/dpgen.html) for ABACUS interface with DP-GEN.

 If the Deep Potential model is employed in Molecule Dynamics calculations, the following prerequisites and steps are needed:

 ### Extra prerequisites